BowDown097/VerifyBot/EPIC_STEPS.md

 # Epic Games Verification Guide
 1. Go to https://legendary.gl/epiclogin and accept the authorization message if there is one.
 You should see a page (JSON file) that shows a ``redirectUrl``, ``authorizationCode``, and ``sid``.
-2. Run the **/verifyepic** command in the #verify channel and paste in the ``authorizationCode`` from the above step.
+2. Run the **/verifyepic** command in the #verify channel and paste the ``authorizationCode`` from the above step inside of the dialog.
 If you don't know what you're doing, see the below images.

 ### Firefox
 <img src="https://github.com/BowDown097/VerifyBot/assets/42720004/f0cd87ec-4e2f-488b-9523-cab9bf63f404" width="416" height="310" />